Blog Post

 Proofreaders UK - Professional proofreading and copy-editing services UK

-by Bridget Gevaux 29 Dec, 2019
+by Bridget Gevaux 29 December 2019

 Proofreading guide on punctuation, style and grammar for book authors.
 Bridget Gevaux is a freelance copy-editor and proofreader (UK) and a Professional Member of the Society for Editors and Proofreaders.